dengyq365/MOSClip/README.md

 ### To do list
 - combine the result WES and RNAseq.
-- add clinical variate to cph model
+- add clinical factors to cph model